joseph-468/vbs-to-exe/README.md

 Make sure you have "vbsFile.vbs", "vbs_to_exe.py" and "cppScript.cpp" all in the same directory.

 ## Requirements
-Requires GNU C++ and Python 3.6 or further.
+Requires g++ compiler and Python 3.6 or further.